AlixPartners: Consulting and M&A work

 The company has built a mergers and acquisitions practice, working within large merger integration situations.
 Industries in which AlixPartners consults includes maritime and transportation, private equity, automotive, energy and process or oil and gas industries, and aerospace.
 In March 2014, AlixPartners advised on the merger between JoS.
-A. Bank Clothiers and Men's Warehouse, two male clothing retailers.
+A. Bank Clothiers and Men's Wearhouse, two male clothing retailers.
 AlixPartners has consulted for companies including Airbus, Crocs, and William Morris Endeavor.
 Once hired by William Morris, AlixPartners was responsible for finding $120 million in cost-cutting measures for IMG before the two agencies merged.

 In 2003, AlixPartners began working heavily in the automotive industry.
 Jay Alix himself worked with the Government of Japan in order to establish a business turnaround industry in Japan and business turnaround association.

 In September 2014, AlixPartners began the restructuring of the Puerto Rico Electric Power Authority (PREPA).
 The deal allowed PREPA to access a $280 million construction fund for infrastructure improvements for the country.

 In 2015, the company started its Leadership & Organizational Effectiveness practice.

 AlixPartners helped Ukrainian bank PrivatBank recover over $5 billion in assets allegedly stolen by former shareholders in 2016.
 In response, former co-founder Ihor Kolomoyskyi filed a 2017 lawsuit against AlixPartners.
 The company also worked alongside Quinn Emanuel Urquhart & Sullivan and Niederer Kraft Frey in a case against Julius Baer, providing forensic services for an investigation into potential anti-money laundering and US sanctions violations.

 AlixPartners has advised numerous companies affected by the COVID-19 pandemic on debt management and restructuring, including Arabtec Holding, Cineworld, and JCPenney.

+In February 2026, AlixPartners was appointed as the joint administrator for Market Financial Solutions, a prominent UK property finance firm, amid one of the largest insolvency proceedings in the specialist lending sector.